-Candace hold a bachelor of arts degree (magna cum laude) from Auburn University, a master of arts degree (with honors) from the University of Alabama, and a juris doctorate (cum laude) from American University, Washington College of Law.
+Candace holds a B.A. (magna cum laude) from Auburn University, an M.A. (with honors) from the University of Alabama, and a J.D. (cum laude) from American University, Washington College of Law.
 Candace is fluent in Spanish, loves to travel, write and read.
-She is married to Frank and has one daughter, Kate (and a dog and three cats).
 Bar Admissions: District of Columbia, New Mexico and Texas.

 Since joining Tanenholz & Associates in 2010, Jed Goldfried has performed all levels of review, including quality control, final privilege review, and privilege log creation.
 Additionally, he is instrumental in developing and maintaining an online contract management system that captures, cross-references and organizes more than 10,000 contracts for one of the firm’s multinational corporate clients.